Chennai 2 Singapore (soundtrack): Marketing and release

-The historic audio drive flag-off event began on 1 June 2016 at Sathyam Cinemas in Chennai, with Suriya being the chief guest for the event.
-In order to promote the release, the teaser of the first song "Vaadi Vaadi" was unveiled on 25 May 2016, with the full song being unveiled on 1 June, the same day when the event started.
+The audio drive flag-off event began on 12 August 2016—coinciding the composer's birthday—at Sathyam Cinemas in Chennai.
+The first song "Vaadi Vaadi" was released on the same day when the event started.
 Ghibran described it as a "formula dream song in the Western genre", which is said to be a "relaxed" and "feel good song".

 Ghibran along with the film's director Abbas Akbar, cinematographer Karthik Nallamuthu, Shiv Keshav who was the media manager in charge of social-media updates about the trip, and the composer's assistant Aravind were part of the audio drive.
-During the drive, Ghibran also worked in other projects so he made a mini studio set-up in his car along with battery backup.
+During the drive, Ghibran also worked in other projects so he made a mini recording studio set-up in his Ford Endeavour along with battery backup.
 Starting with Chennai, the team drove to Vijayawada, Kolkata, Guwahati, Assam, Nagaland and then to Manipur, from there the team proceeded to Bhutan, Myanmar, Thailand, Malaysia and Singapore.
-The second song "Poda" was released in Bhutan on 13 June, which was sung by actor RJ Balaji, in his maiden attempt in playback singing.
+The second song "Poda" was released in Bhutan on 19 August, which was a tongue twisting rap number; it was sung by actor RJ Balaji, in his maiden attempt in playback singing.

 The team further faced challenges during the road trip with natural calamities and last minute document cancellations.
-As the team reached Myanmar during 20 June, an earthquake of 7.4 magnitude had occurred causing Ghibran to cancel the trip midway, but they eventually proceeded the release following the support of his technical team.
-The third song "Pogadhe" which is said to be a "melancholic number" by Ghibran was released on 23 June 2016 at Myanmar.
+As the team reached Myanmar during 2 September, an earthquake of 7.4 magnitude had occurred causing Ghibran to cancel the trip midway, but they eventually proceeded the release following the support of his technical team.
+The third song "Pogadhe" which is said to be a "melancholic number" by Ghibran was released on the same date.
+The fourth song "Texas Pogiren" which was described as a "whacky number" was released on 7 September in Thailand, and the fourth song "Gun Inbam" was released in Malaysia on 10 September.

-On 29 June 2016, the team was shocked to know that the entire songs have been leaked and made available online.
+The following day, as the trip was about to be completed, all the songs were leaked online through social media platforms.
 Ghibran released a heartfelt note describing the challenges they faced during the trip and also being overwhelmed by the reception of the songs.
 But also being upset about the leak, he expressed the fans not to download the songs from piracy sites.
-However, the team released the song "Texas Pogiren" in Thailand on the following day, 30 June 2016, which was touted to be a "whacky number".
-Later the team released two more songs – "Gun Inbam" in Malaysia on 5 July and the final song "Ro Ro Roshini" was released in Singapore on 15 July.
-To accommodate the success of the audio drive, the female version of "Pogadhe" was unveiled as a bonus track on 31 July 2016 in Chennai.
+The sixth song "Ro Ro Roshini" was released in Singapore on 11 September.
+To accommodate the success of the audio drive, the female version of "Pogadhe" was also unveiled on the same date as Singapore, along with the complete album.